silentbicycle/theft/README.md

 # theft: property-based testing for C

 theft is a C library for property-based testing.
-Rather than checking test results for specific input, general properties are asserted ("for any possible input, [some condition] should hold"), and theft generates input and searches for counter-examples.
-If it finds arguments that make the test fail, it also knows how to search for progressively simpler failing input, and ultimately reports minimal steps to reproduce the failure.
+Where example-based testing checks test results for specific input, theft tests assert general properties ("for any possible input, [some condition] should hold"), generate input, and search for counter-examples that make the test fail.
+If theft finds any failures, it also knows how to generate and test simpler variants of the input, and then report the simplest counter-example found.

 theft is distributed under the ISC license.

-## Installation & Dependencies
+## Installation

 theft does not depend on anything beyond C99 and a Unix-like environment.
 Its internal tests use [greatest][], but there is not any